-In a stringent effort to streamline Ghana’s economy, the National Identification Authority (NIA) has announced the nationwide issuance of a national ID card or the Ghana Card will begin Monday, May 28.
+In a stringent effort to streamline Ghana’s economy, the National Identification Authority (NIA) has announced the nationwide issuance of a national ID card called the Ghana Card that will begin Monday, May 28.

 “The strategy is to be in the Greater Accra Region for about two to three months registering every Ghanaian and then we go to the Volta Region, Northern Region, Upper East, Upper West, Brong Ahafo, Western Region, Ashanti Region, Eastern Region and then we end with the Central Region,” NIA CEO Ken Attafuah told Citi News.

 He added that the registration officials will be located throughout various parts of the country including the Flagstaff House, the Parliament House, judicial house premises and security institutions.